JackScottAU/Amethyst/Docs/Notes.md

     * kernel/ - general kernel code not dependant on architecture.
 	* drivers/ - code for drivers (all drivers except root platform device, even architecture-specific ones).
     * library/ - generic code that will eventually be part of the libc (linked lists, printf(), etc).

-## Current Priorities

- - Tidy up current multitasking, GDT and interrupt code.
- - Write a page frame allocator
- - Fix memory leak issue so we don't get page faults after a minute of running

 ### Driver Priorities